 The parents' guide to what's in this TV show.

 What parents need to know

-Parents need to know that there's not too much to raise eyebrows here except for the requisite sci-fi action (space battles, some fistfights, etc.).
+Parents need to know that there's not too much to raise eyebrows in Andromeda except for the requisite sci-fi action (space battles, some fistfights, etc.).
 Since one of the show's major themes is the long-running conflict with a genetically engineered branch of humans who strongly believe that they're superior to other races (and therefore destined to rule the galaxy), topics like racial purity and social Darwinism are often discussed, and chances are you won't agree with everything the characters have to say.